tdussa/heartbleed-masstest/README.md

 command-line arguments directly as hosts, not as files with lists of hosts, so this scans www.google.com directly:
 * ./ssltest.py --hosts www.google.com

+The --ports (-p) switch now also takes ranges of ports of the form "<START>-<END>".
+This works only on the command line.
+This commands scans ports 1-100 and 200-300:
+* ./ssltest.py --ports "1-100 200-300" -H www.google.com